Warckor/odin-project/README.md

-# odin-project
+# Odin Recipes
-Bootcamp from "The Odin Project"
+Foundation project from "The Odin Project" bootcamp.